rmand97/my_system/README.md

 Demo repo

 ## Steps for connecting node TOGETHER
-1. Install MISE `brew mise install` and `mise activate`.
+1. Install MISE `brew install mise` and `mise activate`.
 We use this to manage erlang and elixir versions.
 2. run `mise trust` and `mise install`
 3. Get local ip `ipconfig getifaddr en0` and save it
 4. run `mix deps.get`